juliusgh/dolfinx-demos/README.md

 ## Other resources

 - [DOLFIN to DOLFINx cheatsheet](dolfin-dolfinx-cheatsheet.md): Could be helpful for people transitioning from legacy DOLFIN/FEniCS to the new DOLFINx/FEniCSx
-- [Report for the course Simulation Software Engineering](report): Contains a very compact overview about the FEniCS(x) software
+- [Report for the course Simulation Software Engineering](report): Contains a very compact overview of the FEniCS(x) software